 Dark Matter – Structure Forming Agent in the Universe

-Based on cosmological observations like the revolution of stars in galaxies, gravitational lensing at galaxy clusters or the cosmic microwave background, it is thought that the Universe consists to about 27% of Dark Matter (DM), while the fraction of ordinary visible matter is only about 5%.
-The remainder is the mysterious Dark Energy which is responsible for the acceleration observed in the expansion of the Universe.
+Based on cosmological observations such as galactic rotation curves, gravitational lensing at galaxy clusters or the cosmic microwave background, it was shown that the Universe consists to about 27% of dark matter (DM), while the fraction of ordinary visible matter is only about 5%.
+The remainder is the mysterious dark energy which is responsible for the acceleration observed in the expansion of the Universe.

-From a theoretical point of view, weakly interacting massive particles, so-called WIMPs, are promising candidates for Dark Matter, since such particles should have formed in the early Universe in the required amount and since they are motivated in required extensions of the Standard Model of particle physics.
+From a theoretical point of view, weakly interacting massive particles, WIMPs, are promising candidates for dark matter, since they should have formed in the early Universe in the required amount and since they are motivated in required extensions of the Standard Model of particle physics.
 But the researchers also study other solutions motivated by other theoretical aspects.
 Examples are "axions", "sterile neutrinos" or particles only interacting gravitationally.
 Furthermore, combined analyses and interpretation of different experiments and embedding candidates into consistent theoretical models aim at a global picture and at resolving controversial results.

-MPIK is involved in the direct search for WIMPs with the XENON1T experiment in the Gran Sasso Underground Laboratory in Italy which uses ultrapure liquid xenon as the detector medium.
-The detector is capable of measuring in a correlated manner both the scintillation light and the ionization charge emerging from the rare interactions of WIMPs and Xe atoms (right-hand side of the cube in the title picture).
-Presently, XENON1T is the most sensitive such experiment deeply probing the expected parameter regions where WIMPs and other Dark Matter candidates are expected, but hasn’t so far seen a signal.
+MPIK is involved in the direct search for WIMPs with the XENON experiments in the Gran Sasso underground laboratory in Italy which use ultrapure liquid xenon as the detector medium.
+The detectors are able to measure in a correlated manner the combination of scintillation light and ionization emerging from the rare interactions of WIMPs with Xe atoms.
+XENON1T reached the highest sensitivity of such experiments deeply probing the expected parameter regions where WIMPs and other dark matter candidates are expected, but hasn’t so far seen a signal.
 This high sensitivity made it possible to measure, by the way, a half-life of unimaginably long 1.8 × 1022 years for the double electron capture in 124Xe.
-An upgrade to a larger detector, XENONnT, already is under construction.
-As it will use the same infrastructure, a rapid extension of the sensitivity will be possible.
+An upgrade to a larger detector, XENONnT, with a three-fold active xenon mass and using the same infrastructure is nearing completion and will lead to a ten-fold sensitivity increase.